-- Continue to grow the email subscription list and Facebook page audience, and partner with other agencies to get pollution prevention and other messages out to the public - Work on truck "wraps" with pollution prevention messages to inform the public of our services and how to properly care for the sewer system - Continue to participate in community events to raise the visibility of the agency - Continue and add new Spanish language outreach, including translation of additional outreach materials - Continue working to improve the new website. - Plan the Project WET workshop for teachers in partnership with the City of Napa and Napa County Resource Conservation District. - Work with other water and wastewater agencies through Baywork to plan trainings and other outreach events for current and future water and wastewater professionals. - Plan the annual Napa Earth Day event and a film/speaker event for the community- both to be held in April.
+- Continue to grow the email subscription list and Facebook page audience, and partner with other agencies to get pollution prevention and other messages out to the public - Complete the truck "wraps" with pollution prevention messages to inform the public of our services and how to properly care for the sewer system - Continue to participate in community events to raise the visibility of the agency

+- Continue and add new Spanish language outreach, including translation of additional outreach materials - Continue working to improve the new website. - Facilitate the Project WET workshop for teachers in partnership with the City of Napa and Napa County Resource Conservation District. - Work with other water and wastewater agencies through Baywork to plan trainings and other outreach events for current and future water and wastewater professionals.
+NapaSan will be hosting a Baywork training May 7 to May 9 and a teacher externship event in June. - Facilitate the annual Napa Earth Day event and a film/speaker event for the community-both to be held in late April. - Staff will continue with the planning and facilitation of the Napa County Science Fair to be held in May. - Begin planning for the second Napa San Citizen's Academy. - Begin planning for the Annual NapaSan Open House.

-Fiscal Year 2018/19 Second Quarter Financial Report
+Fiscal Year 2018/19 Third Quarter Financial Report